Limitations of deducing measures of limsup sets from measures of finite intersections: Introduction

-In areas such as metric number theory, Diophantine approximation, and shrinking target problems in Dynamics, we often wish to determine the measures of limsup sets.
-In many cases, there are black-box tools for doing this, such as the Borel--Cantelli lemmas stated below.
-Statements and proofs of the Borel--Cantelli Lemmas can be found in many standard undergraduate probability textbooks, see, for example, \cite{billingsley1995probability}.
+In areas such as metric number theory, Diophantine approximation, and shrinking target problems in dynamical systems, we often wish to determine the measures of limsup sets.
+In many situations, the Borel--Cantelli Lemmas can help to do just this (see statements of the lemmas below).
+Statements and proofs of the Borel--Cantelli Lemmas can be found in many probability textbooks, see, for example, \cite{billingsley1995probability}.

 \begin{theoremBCC*} Let $(\Omega, \mathscr{A}, \mu)$ be a probability space and let $(A_i)_{i \in \mathbb{N}}$ be a sequence of $\mu$-measurable sets in $\Omega$.
 Suppose that $\sum_{i=1}^{\infty} \mu(A_i)<\infty$, then $\mu(\limsup_{i \rightarrow \infty} A_i)=0$. \end{theoremBCC*}